 Shop TODAY is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-So how do you pick a safe yet powerful space heater?
-We turned to Lou Manfredini, TODAY contributor and host of “HouseSmarts,” and Randy Light and Chad Hyland, portable heating merchants at The Home Depot.
+To learn more about space heaters — and get recommendations for the best models for every home —we turned to Lou Manfredini, host of “HouseSmarts,” and Randy Light and Chad Hyland, portable heating merchants at Home Depot.

-They outlined a few of the most important things to look for when picking a space heater.
+Now that you know all about what space heaters are and what they do, how do you pick a safe yet powerful space heater?
+Manfredini, Light and Hyland outlined a few of the most important things to look for when picking a space heater.

 - Think about what type of room you're trying to heat.
 Light and Hyland explained that space heaters come in a variety of sizes for different spaces — including large room heaters, desk heaters and outdoor heaters.
-Narrow your options down for the space you're looking to heat to find a product specific for your needs.
+Narrow your options down for the space you're looking to heat to find a product specifically for your needs.